obaibironke/securitysystem/README.md

 # securitysystem
 A custom motion sensor triggered security system that alerts me whenever someone enters my room.
 I made it because my sister kept entering myroom without me knowing so now I can catch her.
+It detects motion using a PIR sensor that will be soldered onto the PCB directly.

 Hardware: